CharleneMcKeown/DevOps-and-Containers/README.md

 Once your resources are deployed, we need to make a note of some of the resource names.
 We will use these when creating our CI/CD pipeline in Azure DevOps.
 Make sure you note down:

+#to be added - portal screenshots

-* Your Container registry name
+* Your Container registry login server
 * Your SQL Server name
+* Your SQL Server password

 ## Create an Azure DevOps account and generate a demo project

 Now we will generate our demo project, using Azure DevOps Generator!

-Go to [Azure DevOps Generator!](https://vstsdemogenerator.azurewebsites.net) (right-click and open in a new tab) and either sign in with your Azure subscription credentials or select sign up for a new account if you are taking part in this lab at Ready.
+Go to [Azure DevOps Generator!](https://azuredevopsdemogenerator.azurewebsites.net) (right-click and open in a new tab) and sign in with your Azure subscription credentials.

-> NOTE: Please use Chrome when accessing the demo generator.

 <img src="screenshots/demo-generator.PNG" alt="demo-generator" width="400px"/>